19hours/sg-statutes/Acts/Income Tax Act.md

 ### Exemption of income arising from funds managed by fund manager in Singapore

-13X\.—(1) Subject to such conditions as may be prescribed by regulations, there shall be exempt from tax such income as the Minister may by regulations prescribe of —
+13X\.—(1) Subject to such conditions as may be prescribed by regulations or specified in the letter of approval of the person, master fund, feeder fund or master-feeder fund structure, there shall be exempt from tax such income as the Minister may by regulations prescribe of —

 (a) an approved person arising from funds managed in Singapore by a fund manager; or

 (b) a company, a trustee of a trust fund or a partner of a limited partnership, where the company, trust fund or partnership is the approved master fund or an approved feeder fund of an approved master-feeder fund structure, arising from funds of the master fund or any feeder fund of that structure that are managed in Singapore by a fund manager.

+[22/2011 wef 07/07/2010]

+[22/2011 wef 01/04/2009]

 (2) Approval under subsection (1)(a) may be granted during the period from 1st April 2009 to 31st March 2014 (both dates inclusive).